xiix0/scam/README.md

-The surest protection against temptation is cowardice.
+The whole world is a tuxedo and you are a pair of brown shoes.
-		-- Mark Twain
+		-- George Gobel